 ACECQA only collects personal information for purposes which are directly related to its functions or activities, and only when it is necessary for or directly related to those purposes.
 These purposes include the following:

-- guiding the implementation and administration of the national education and care services quality framework
+- guiding the implementation and administration of the National Quality Framework

 - promoting national consistency in its application

-- processing applications for assessment of equivalent qualifications, reviews of assessments and applications for an excellent rating and conducting reviews of rating levels
+- processing applications for assessment of equivalent qualifications, skills assessments, reviews of assessments and applications for an Excellent rating and conducting reviews of rating levels

 - seeking feedback on ACECQA’s functions and activities to improve its services